Christian music artist Matthew Ward to play anniversary concert in Hastings

 Ward’s songs “To the King” and “I Will Worship You” have held the No. 1 position on the Christian music charts.

-Harvey said Ward lives in the Colorado Springs area nowadays and liked her idea of performing a concert to celebrate 50 years of God’s gift of music.
+Harvey said Ward lives in the Colorado Springs, Colorado, area nowadays and liked her idea of performing a concert to celebrate 50 years of God’s gift of music.

 For more information contact Harvey at 308-340-7584.